-Where an approved performance solution relies on the inclusion/installation of safety provisions to achieve the required performance, those safety provisions will be deemed 'essential safety provisions' required by the alternative solution and the relevant authority must nominate them and the nature of inspection and/or test and frequency required to be undertaken to maintain their approved performance on the Form 1 - Schedule of ESPs issued with the building rules consent.
+Where an approved performance solution relies on the inclusion/installation of safety provisions to achieve the required performance, those safety provisions will be deemed 'essential safety provisions' (ESPs) required by the performance solution and the relevant authority must nominate them and the nature of inspection and/or test and frequency required to be undertaken to maintain their approved performance on the Form 1 - Schedule of ESPs issued with the building consent.

-Whilst the maintenance requirements may be the same as those nominated for deemed-to-satisfy installations in Section 8.0 of this standard, they should still be identified as a separate entry on the Form 1 - Schedule of ESPs under 'performance solutions'.
-In all cases, the maintenance levels and criteria must be appropriate to maintain the safety performance and reliability of essential safety provisions installed.
+Whilst the maintenance requirements may be the same as those nominated for deemed-to-satisfy installations in section 9.0 of this standard, they should still be identified as a performance solution on the Form 1 - Schedule of ESPs.
+In all cases, the maintenance levels and criteria must be appropriate to maintain the safety performance and reliability of ESPs.
+Any changes to a scheduled frequency, a nominated task or a particular maintenance routine necessary to achieve such reliability need to be specified and documented on both the Form 1 and the Form 3.

-For a performance solution, the relevant authority may require the frequency of inspections and/or tests to be varied if necessary for the essential safety provision/s to achieve the required ongoing performance and the Form 3 may need to verify that no changes have occurred the performance design criteria and assumptions that might adversely affect the ongoing performance of the essential safety provisions and the building safety.
+For a performance solution, the relevant authority may require the frequency of inspections and/or tests to be varied in accordance with any performance solution requirements in order for them to achieve the required ongoing performance.
+The Form 3 routines may need to include an annual check that no changes have occurred that alter any approved design criteria annual or assumptions on which the performance solution was based, which might adversely affect the ongoing fire safety performance of the building.
 Such design criteria may include-

 - the function or use of the building

-- potential fire intensity

 - occupant profile and characteristics

 - fire load

+- potential fire intensity